meetztrk/clutchlist/README.md

 `addItem(clutchList*, &item);`<br/><br/>
 *insertItem* functions need more parameter, it is index, the second function parameter should be index.
 `insertItem(clutchList*, int index, &item);`

+## Manage your LinkedList
+Do not try to write functions again and again for each LinkedList.Create custom struct